Skip to content

 Each property needs its own establishment code.
 If you manage several and only register one, the rest are outside the registry.

-How fines are calculated in practice
+How the RD 933/2021 fine is calculated in practice

 2. Time elapsed without rectifying.
 The longer, the worse.